 There are lots of goings-on in agriculture this week.
 Of particular interest is the approval of the Average Crop Revenue (ACR) program, as the Senate Agriculture Committee continues with their markup of the 2007 farm bill.

-Continue to watch closely, a new farm bill will soon take effect—we'll continue to watch and report new developments.
+Continue to watch closely, a new farm bill will soon take effect, and we’ll continue to watch and report new developments.